tktracker/IntuneDocs/intune/fundamentals/in-development.md

 ### Improved user interface experience when creating configuration profiles on iOS and macOS devices<!-- 5569008-5569039-5569057-5569110-5569116-5569131-5569139-5569153-5859984 idready -->
 When you create a profile for iOS or macOS devices, the experience in the Endpoint Management Admin Center will be updated.
 This change impacts the following device configuration profiles (**Devices** > **Configuration Profiles** > **Create profile** > **iOS** or **macOS** for platform):

-- Custom: ios, macOS
+- Custom: iOS, macOS
-- Device features: ios, macOS
+- Device features: iOS, macOS
-- Device restrictions: ios, macOS
+- Device restrictions: iOS, macOS
 - Endpoint protection: macOS
 - Extensions: macOS
 - Preference file: macOS